Sophaos/web-app-recipe-scraper/README.md

 ## Motivation

-I was motivated to practice React with TypeScript for the front end and to learn about Web Scraping using Playwright.
+I was motivated to learn about Web Scraping using Playwright and to learn GraphQL by using MongoDB.

 ## Features